Miracle Mile (film)

-Miracle Mile is a 1988 American apocalyptic thriller film written and directed by Steve De Jarnatt, and starring Anthony Edwards and Mare Winningham.
-The film depicts the panic surrounding a supposed doomsday brought on by a sudden outbreak of war and its oncoming nuclear holocaust.
-Both the period and nighttime setting leave characters and the audience uncertain as to whether or not the doomsday claims hold any authenticity.
-The film takes place in a single day, and mostly in real-time.
-It is titled after the Miracle Mile neighborhood of Los Angeles, where most of the events takes place.
+Miracle Mile is a 1988 American apocalyptic thriller film written and directed by Steve De Jarnatt.
+The film stars Anthony Edwards and Mare Winningham.
+Its plot depicts the panic surrounding a supposed doomsday brought on by a sudden outbreak of war and its oncoming nuclear holocaust, taking place in a single day and mostly in real-time.
+The title is named after the Miracle Mile neighborhood of Los Angeles where most of the events take place.

 Plot

 Harry Washello and Julie Peters meet at the La Brea Tar Pits and immediately fall in love.
-They spend the afternoon together, and arrange to meet at midnight after her shift at a local coffee shop.
-However, due to a power failure, Harry's alarm does not go off and Julie leaves for home.
-When Harry awakes that night he realizes what has happened and rushes to the shop, arriving at 4 AM.
-Harry tries to call Julie on a payphone, but only reaches her answering machine, where he leaves an apology.
-The phone rings as soon as the previous call ends and Harry answers, hearing a frantic man named Chip urgently warning that war will break out in less than seventy minutes.
-When Harry asks who is calling, Chip realizes that he has dialed the wrong area code.
+They spend the afternoon together and arrange to meet again at midnight.
+However, due to a freak accident, a power failure results in Harry's alarm not going off until much later.
+Julie cannot reach Harry, so she leaves for home.
+When Harry awakes that night, he realizes what has happened and rushes to Julie's workplace, arriving at 4 AM.
+Harry tries calling Julie on a payphone but only reaches her answering machine, where he leaves an apology.
+The phone rings again and Harry answers, hearing a frantic man named Chip urgently warning that nuclear war will break out in less than 70 minutes.
+When Harry asks who is calling, Chip realizes he has dialed the wrong area code.
 He pleads with Harry to call his father and apologize for some past wrong before he is interrupted and presumably shot dead.
-An unfamiliar voice picks up the phone and tells Harry to forget everything he heard and "go back to sleep" before disconnecting.
+An unfamiliar voice picks up the phone and tells Harry to forget everything he heard before disconnecting.

 Harry, confused and not entirely convinced of the authenticity of the information, wanders back into the diner and tells the other customers what he has heard.
-As the patrons scoff at his story, one of them, a businesswoman named Landa, places calls to politicians in Washington and finds that they are all suddenly heading for "the extreme Southern Hemisphere".
+As the patrons scoff at his story, one of them, a businesswoman named Landa places calls to politicians in Washington and finds that they are all suddenly heading for "the extreme Southern Hemisphere".
 She verifies that the launch codes Chip mentioned are real and, convinced of the danger, immediately charters private jets out of Los Angeles International Airport to a compound in a region in Antarctica with no rainfall.
-Most of the customers and staff leave with her in the owner's delivery van.
+Most customers and staff leave with her in the owner's delivery van.
 When the owner refuses to make any stops, Harry, unwilling to leave without Julie, arranges to meet the group at the airport and jumps from the truck.